MrLixm/nuke-tools-lxm/src/nodes/metadataToCamera/README.md

 - You should see the `focal length` change value.
 - You can then connect the node to a `Scene` node, a `ScanlineRender`, ...

-## Baking
+## Arnold/Baking

-The node wors "live", means the metadata change, the camera will update.
+The nodes work "live", means the metadata change, the camera will update.
-This process is achieved via sampling rgb channels in a TCL expressions, which sometimes doesn't always evaluate and can be a bit unstable.
+But for the Arnold node this process is achieved via sampling rgb channels in a TCL expressions, which sometimes doesn't always evaluate and can be a bit unstable.

 If you need stability you can bake the node to a real Nuke Camera :